Embracing Differences

 Customized according to age group

-BE FAMILIAR with the different customs associated with the Jewish New Year: blowing the shofar, eating apples dipped in honey and round Challah, as well as asking forgiveness of others.
+BE FAMILIAR with the different customs associated with the Jewish New Year: blowing the shofar, eating apples dipped in honey and round challah, and asking forgiveness of others.

-CREATE Shofar sounds that reflect their own understandings of the themes and messages of the High Holidays.
+CREATE Shofar sounds that reflect their own understanding of the themes and messages of the High Holidays.

 PRACTICE active listening and role-play ways to take responsibility for understanding as well as being understood.

-APPRECIATE the role that listening can play in maintaining and improving our friendships.
+APPRECIATE the role that listening can play in maintaining and improving friendships.

 GENERAL INFORMATION: